leaningtech/cheerpx-games-runner/README.md

 ## Contact

-For any queries or suggestions, feel free to contact us at [email@example.com](mailto:email@example.com).
+For any queries or suggestions, feel free to contact on [Discord](https://discord.gg/yTNZgySKGa).